PritamSaha234/Uber-Booking-Cancellation-Project/README.md

 - Digital payments rising – Many users preferred paying through UPI, showing a clear move towards cashless rides.
 - Revenue insights – Most of the booking value came from successful rides, making it important to reduce cancellations and incomplete trips.
 - Incomplete rides reveal issues – Recording the reasons for incomplete trips gave useful insights into where the service can be improved.

+## Conclusion
+Cancellations, customer loyalty, vehicle choice, payments, and ratings are the key factors shaping Uber’s booking trends.
+Most revenue comes from successful rides, so reducing cancellations is very important.

+## Recommendations
+- Lower cancellations with better support and incentives.
+- Reward loyal customers with offers.
+- Improve service quality, especially for premium rides.
+- Promote digital payments like UPI.
+- Fix issues behind incomplete rides.

+Acting on these points can improve customer experience, reduce losses, and drive growth.